Working Together in Somatic & Depth Therapy:

 The Orientation of the Work

-This practice is oriented toward identity reorganization, nervous system regulation, and psychological coherence.
+This practice is oriented toward identity reorganization, nervous system regulation, and psychological and somatic coherence.
 It proceeds from the understanding that much of what we call anxiety, depression, relational difficulty, or “being stuck” is not the result of isolated symptoms or insufficient insight, but of long-standing adaptations shaped by developmental, relational, and systemic stress.

 These adaptations are often intelligent.
 They may have enabled endurance, caregiving, achievement, or survival under conditions that required vigilance, self-suppression, or over-functioning.
 Over time, however, what once worked can become rigid, costly, and misaligned with present-day reality.